2025: A record year for the club

 Navboys interview with Freddie can be found with this link https://youtu.be/er0ipglYDjs?si=0qV6aozEOVVRdVW_

 Jordan Johnson, another club member and a junior, managed a difficult 750 kilometre flight along the South Coast.
 Jordan has been top of the British Gliding Association’s Junior Ladder and awarded the prestigious Phil Lever trophy as “Most Promising Junior Pilot”.
+Since then Jordan is at the top of the BGA ladder, with the highest number of points ever scored by any plot in the history of gliding.

 John Scott is one of our Power Pilots.
-In 2025 he entered a flying completion called ……. .
+In 2025 he entered a pylon flying competition.
+You can read about it here => https://www.bidfordglidingandflyingclub.co.uk/blog/pylon-racing

 John’s lovely “DOTY” being refuelled.